SAP/component-operator-runtime/website/content/en/docs/concepts/reconciler.md

     // If unspecified, DeletePolicyDelete is assumed.
     // Can be overridden by annotation on object level.
     DeletePolicy *reconciler.DeletePolicy
+    // Whether namespaces are auto-created if missing.
+    // If unspecified, MissingNamespacesPolicyCreate is assumed.
+    MissingNamespacesPolicy *reconciler.MissingNamespacesPolicy
     // SchemeBuilder allows to define additional schemes to be made available in the
     // target client.
     SchemeBuilder types.SchemeBuilder